 Here’s what Logitech’s Keys-to-Go looks like after removing the fabric covering the keyboard:

 As you can see through the transparent (potentially acrylic) keycaps, there’s a scissors-style membrane switch.
 Here’s a side-by-side comparison between Logitech’s computer-rendered marketing image (left) and what the switch looks like (right):

 The render doesn’t look anything like the production version.
-Even so, I can say that the Logitech Keys-to-Go keyboard is a fantastic keyboard, although it still suffers from many of the issues with Bluetooth keyboards, such as an unreplaceable Li-ion battery.
+Even so, I can say that the Logitech Keys-to-Go keyboard is a fantastic keyboard (link to refurb model), although it still suffers from many of the issues with Bluetooth keyboards, such as an unreplaceable Li-ion battery.